27 Traditional Purim Food Ideas for 2026

 13. Hummus

 Hummus, a creamy spread made from blended chickpeas, tahini (sesame paste) and garlic, together with olive oil and lemon juice, has deep roots in Middle Eastern cuisine.
-Its rich, nutty flavor makes it an irresistible addition to any celebration — including Purim.
+Its rich, nutty flavor makes it an irresistible addition to any celebration — including as part of your Purim feast.

-A bowl of spicy hummus served with taco chips to be dipped in it
+A bowl of spicy hummus served with tortilla chips

 via Cozymeal